-In Deploying your Codebase using Cosmic JS, I write about how easy it is to deploy Cosmic JS Apps with just a GitHub repo and the Cosmic JS system.
-Cosmic JS allows developers to deploy their codebases to the Cosmic JS App Server for staging, testing and demo purposes, and is now offering new production deployment options available with some of your favorite deployment services.
+In Deploying your Codebase using Cosmic, I write about how easy it is to deploy Cosmic Apps with just a GitHub repo and the Cosmic system.
+Cosmic allows developers to deploy their codebases to the Cosmic App Server for staging, testing and demo purposes, and is now offering new production deployment options available with some of your favorite deployment services.

-You can now deploy Cosmic JS-powered applications to Heroku, Zeit and Netlify.
+You can now deploy Cosmic-powered applications to Heroku, Zeit and Netlify.
 Building progressive web apps that are zippy fast require using powerful microservice tools and the flexibility to deploy to your favorite services based on your applications' needs.

-Cosmic JS uses Dokku (Docker + Heroku-like deployment) to deploy your app from any GitHub, BitBucket or any other public repo to its own subdomain.
+Cosmic uses Dokku (Docker + Heroku-like deployment) to deploy your app from any GitHub, BitBucket or any other public repo to its own subdomain.
 Deployment will be successful as long as your application follows the Heroku deployment guidelines.
-If you have connected your GitHub account to Cosmic JS, you will be able to deploy your private GitHub repos as well.
-Your deployed app will include environment variables which are used to connect to your Cosmic JS Bucket.
-You will need an account with the service you use to deploy your Cosmic JS App.
+If you have connected your GitHub account to Cosmic, you will be able to deploy your private GitHub repos as well.
+Your deployed app will include environment variables which are used to connect to your Cosmic Bucket.
+You will need an account with the service you use to deploy your Cosmic App.

 I hope that you've found this tutorial helpful.
-If you have questions or comments about Content Editor Features in the Cosmic JS system, I'd love to hear about them.
-You can refer to my Cosmic JS Profile for additional content on how to intuitively navigate the Cosmic JS Dashboard.
+If you have questions or comments about Content Editor Features in the Cosmic system, I'd love to hear about them.
+You can refer to my Cosmic Profile for additional content on how to intuitively navigate the Cosmic Dashboard.